 - There is no cure for rabies, and it is almost always fatal.
 Once clinical signs occur, an infected animal usually dies within 5 days.

 - The only way to test for rabies is by examination of the brain tissue of a dead animal.
 There is no way to test for rabies infection in a live animal.

 - The rabies virus is spread by contact with the saliva of an infected animal.
 Transmission is usually through a bite wound, but the disease has been known to spread through scratches or existing open wounds.

-- Incubation period is defined as the period of time between exposure to a disease and the onset of clinical signs -- for rabies can vary greatly.
+- Incubation period is defined as the period of time between exposure to a disease and the onset of clinical signs -- for rabies this can vary greatly.
 The typical incubation period is 3-8 weeks but can be as little as 9 days or as long as several years in some rare cases.
-The incubation period depends on several factors, including the location of the entry wound, the severity of the wound, and the animal’s immune system.
+The incubation period depends on several factors including the location of the entry wound, the severity of the wound, and the animal’s immune system.
 In general, the farther the wound is from the brain, the longer the incubation period will be.

 - An infected animal can only transmit rabies after the onset of clinical signs.

 - The most common rabies carriers in the U.S. are raccoons, bats, skunks, and foxes.